CharisSophia/iwtc-tools/README.md

 ### Data policy
-- `data/homebrew/` — YAML; editable; saved by IWTC-Lab tools.
+- `data/homebrew/` — YAML; editable; saved by IWTC-Tools.
 - `data/srd/` and `data/licensed/` — JSON; read-only; never modified by tools.
 - All data are normalized in-memory to `statblock.v1` before use.

 ### Credits
-Development and documentation assisted by ChatGPT (OpenAI GPT-5) as a collaborative coding partner.
+Development and documentation assisted by ChatGPT (OpenAI GPT-5.2) as a collaborative coding partner.

 ### Licensing